exasol/benchkit/README.md

 You can easily create your own benchmark by creating a yaml configuration file combining

 - One infrastructure provider (aws/docker/local/...)
+- One workload (benchmark type) to be executed
 - Multiple systems (software) to be tested
-- Infrastructure definition per system (e.g. AWS instance types)

-📖 See [Getting Started Guide](user-docs/GETTING_STARTED.md) for information on how to create benchmark configurations using supported modules.
+📖 **See [Getting Started Guide](user-docs/GETTING_STARTED.md) for information on how to create benchmark configurations using supported modules.**

 ## Support Matrix